gajus/slonik/.README/USAGE.md

 ): DatabasePool;

 /**
  * @property captureStackTrace Dictates whether to capture stack trace before executing query.
 Middlewares access stack trace through query execution context.
-(Default: true)
+(Default: false)
  * @property connectionRetryLimit Number of times to retry establishing a new connection.
 (Default: 3)
  * @property connectionTimeout Timeout (in milliseconds) after which an error is raised if connection cannot cannot be established.
 (Default: 5000)
  * @property idleInTransactionSessionTimeout Timeout (in milliseconds) after which idle clients are closed.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 60000)